-Spanish architect and designer Omayra Maymò has made her first prototype based on a new approach to production and with the qualities of the element in mind.
+Spanish architect and designer Omayra Maymò has made her first prototype.
+This is based on a new approach to production and with the qualities of the element in mind.

 The idea behind Free Folding

-In the course of that project, I opened an experimentation line in which I started manipulating metal sheets and observing their behavior while pressing them, wrinkling them and folding them in different ways that would generate new aesthetics and identities for the material.
+In the course of that project, I opened an experimentation line in which I started manipulating metal sheets.
+This involved observing their behavior while pressing them, wrinkling them and folding them in different ways that would generate new aesthetics and identities for the material.

 Free Folding at SVFK: bringing the idea to life

-During my residency at the Metal and Wood Workshop at SVFK I continued this research and observed that one of the simplest ways to minimally manipulate the metal and encourage it to shape itself in a new way was to cut out the corners of a square/rectangular sheet and join these again through the cutting lines.
+During my residency at the Metal and Wood Workshop at SVFK I continued this research.
+I observed that one of the simplest ways to minimally manipulate the metal and encourage it to shape itself in a new way was to cut out the corners of a square/rectangular sheet and join these again through the cutting lines.
 While the four corners naturally bend upwards when joined together, the metal’s body instinctively opposes to this folding, wanting to unbend outwards.
 These tensions generate a beautiful and complex double curve that is purely created by the material’s properties.
-The resulting bowl-shaped form displays a meaningful contrast: the rounded silhouette on the edge of the piece is defined by the material’s will, while the angular shape on the bottom part is on the contrary determined by my imposed constraints through the folds.
+The resulting bowl-shaped form displays a meaningful contrast.
+The rounded silhouette on the edge of the piece is defined by the material’s will.
+The angular shape on the bottom part is on the contrary determined by my imposed constraints through the folds.

 This way, trough a minimal folding gesture, I partially indicate how the material should act.
 Yet the metode also provide a certain freedom for it to behave according to its own nature and to define its final appearance.
 The result is an object that can be used as a bowl or tray.
 By means of a very simple gesture, it acquires all at once its meaning, its function and its expression.